More than a ‘house’

 Our Learning Mentors

 We have more than 80 staff trained in this pastoral role.
 Each Learning Mentor (LM) supports approximately 14 students in their LM group, and partner with another LM.
 Together they guide 28 students across Year 7 to 12.
-Learning Mentors monitor academic and pastoral progress through learning conversations: fine-tuning their knowledge of every person in their LMs’ learning style.
+Learning Mentors monitor academic and pastoral progress through learning conversations.
+Our LMs don’t know all the answers.
+What they can do is build relationships to support our students achieve success in whatever subjects they may be struggling with.
+Having a ‘vertical’ system means student to student conversations across the year levels can occur, hopefully giving the youngest members aspirational role models.

-They meet every morning for eight minutes at 8.55am, though on Wednesdays enjoy an extended 72 minute session.
+Our LM Groups meet every morning for eight minutes at 8.55am, though on Wednesdays enjoy an extended 80 minute session.

 Staff, students and parents overwhelmingly believe in our Learning Communities and Learning Mentor program.
 Parents appreciate the Learning Community concept and say the program has created a sense of belonging for their child.